thephpleague/booboo/README.md

 Rather than raise an exception for non-fatal errors, we display the error to you in a way that makes sense and lets the program continue running.
 An E_NOTICE shouldn't become an exception.

-The Rummer object offers a method for forcing all errors to be blocking, should you wish to throw exceptions for more minor errors.
+The Runner object offers a method for forcing all errors to be blocking, should you wish to throw exceptions for more minor errors.
 This is turned off by default.

 ### BooBoo won't end up in your stack trace